DraconDev/rusti/tasks.md

     overflow-x: hid den;
 }
 ```

 -   this hurts are value cause we are making sure css exist, assuming everything works, but it could be empty or complete nonsense
 -   if i do this then i guess we can still keep the scoped css feature but we are not forcing it to be used
 -   albeit if we allow in file style tag then we need to enforce double quotes around the values

 This style could be encouraged a bit, so people can tailwind but can also name things, in place, or they can just do scoped css

 ```
 @let section-header = "mb-4 text-2xl font-bold"
 <div class={section-header}>Section Header</div>
 ```

 albeit they can comment it so less cool

 ```
 // section-header
-<div class=mb-4 text-2xl font-bold>Section Header</div>
+<div class="mb-4 text-2xl font-bold">Section Header</div>
 ```

 ## Later